nurk/8-bit-cpu/README.md

 I live in Belgium so delivery costs, import taxes and VAT were important.
 After a test order from [Mouser](https://www.mouser.be/) I learned that they take care of the VAT and the import taxes, and when you order over 50 EUR (excluding VAT) the delivery is free.
 Just don't get caught at checkout because the prices on the site are without VAT.

-I would also need power supply.
+I would also need a power supply.
 I did not want to use a cut open USB cable but wanted some extra features.
 * The device needed a global on/off switch
 * I needed to be able to toggle the output on or off
 * Obviously the voltage should be settable